Anh2208/Login_Demo/README.md

 ﻿# Login_Demo
 Desc: use React Nodejs and MySQL(xampp) database to create a login form
+# Download from github
+- Run command 'npm i' on client and server to install packages
-# Step
+# Run
 server :
-1. run 'npm i'
-2. open and run xampp
+1. use XAMPP, start Apache and MySQL
-3. run 'npm start'
+2. run 'npm start'

-client :
-1. run 'npm i' to install packages
+client:
-2. run 'npm run dev'
+1. run 'npm run dev'